Opinion | How Rafael Nadal elevated tennis — and took Spain with him

 It’s also true that there was some friction with the French Open, and a former French minister even accused him of doping, but Nadal always tried to defuse the situations and did what he does best: play to win.

-Nadal showed Spanish athletes the power of mental discipline, something the public also admired in the national soccer team when it won the World Cup in South Africa in 2010 and the European Championship in 2008 and 2012.
+Nadal showed Spanish athletes the power of mental discipline, something the public also admired in the national soccer team when it won the World Cup in South Africa in 2010 and the Euro in 2008 and 2012.

-Nadal and the Spanish “Fury," as the soccer team is known, showed that Spain didn’t need to embody the stereotype of a wounded and angry global power always eager to show its virility.
+In the first decade of the third millennium, while Nadal was beginning to accumulate one title after another, another mutation was taking place in Spanish sport: The national soccer team was no longer the “Fury” it did not want to be.
+Partly inspired by the Barcelona of Lionel Messi and Josep Guardiola, the team was transformed into an exhibition of good play.
+It went from despising the ball to loving it.
+The “fury” was no longer necessary.
+Spain didn’t need to embody anymore the stereotype of a wounded and angry global power always eager to show its virility.

 Nike, Nadal’s longtime sponsor, uses a bull as his symbol.
 It might represent his bold style, but today it feels simplistic.
 Nadal and other athletes of his generation have shown that Spain is much more than a bull.
 That there’s strength in emotional intelligence and patience.
 That you must always respect others and respect yourself.